learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 <img src='images/example_sim_results.png'>

-As you can see from the table above, even though the average person with Ebola will infect 2 other people, herd immunity protects the majority of the unvaccinated people in the population.
+As you can see from the table above, even though the average person with Ebola will infect two other people, herd immunity protects the majority of the unvaccinated people in the population.
 Although there were approximately 400 people in the population that were susceptible to Ebola, only 67 were actually infected before the virus burned itself out!

 ## Extra Practice

-Try different values for the `pct_vaccinated` argument, and see how it changes the results of the model.
-These would look great as a visualization--consider comparing them all on the same line graph!
+Try different values for the `pct_vaccinated()` argument, and see how it changes the results of the model.
+These would look great as a visualization -- consider comparing them all on the same line graph!

 ## Summary

 Great job!
 You've just written a simulation to demonstrate the effects of herd immunity in action.
-Specifically, in this lab, you demonstrated mastery of using inheritance to write nonredundant code, creating methods that calculate statistics of the attributes of an object, and creating Object-Oriented data models that describe the real world with multiple classes and subclasses and interaction between classes!
+Specifically, in this lab, you demonstrated mastery of using inheritance to write nonredundant code, creating methods that calculate statistics of the attributes of an object, and creating object-oriented data models that describe the real world with multiple classes and subclasses and interaction between classes!